-Intangible assets are stated at cost less accumulated amortisation and accumulated impairment losses, if any.
+Intangible assets comprise of computer software.
+These assets are stated at cost less accumulated amortisation and accumulated impairment losses, if any.
 Subsequent expenditure is capitalised only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.